RaynLo/stock_select_by_FinancialReport/README.md

                 (ii) the Top 3 companies have high revenue growth rate in each above industries.

-                    --> the revenue growth rate mean: the Annual growth rate of consolidated revenue in the last three months.
+                    --> the revenue growth rate mean: the Annual growth rate(YoY) of consolidated revenue in the last three months.